 Spring Gardens - A sizeable green space that lends itself to informal recreation.
 The timber fencing which surrounds the space is in need of replacement.
 A new boundary treatment will be required which opens the area up and allows for improved lines of sight, thus contributing to a reduction in crime and fear of crime.
-There is the potential to capitalise on the pedestrian desire line that follows the rear of Halfords.
+Development of the vacant B&Q site off Fleming Way should contribute to the enhancement of the space.
+There is also potential to capitalise on the pedestrian desire line that follows the rear of Halfords.
 A footpath here would formalise this route.